injamamulhak0804/Testing_app/README.md

     - Make a Contact card.
 # Day - 11:
     - Make a Shimmer UI for Home and card List
+# Day - 12:
+    - Create a signup page and make a route of it.

 # Things are Done According to the way